EliaFantini/2D-Priors-for-3D-human-reconstruction/README.md

 We augment the dataset by corrupting part of the rendered images, and the code for creating the dataset is in the folder `data/3d_common_corruptions/create_3dcc/motions_video`.

 **Training and evaluating**

 The code for training and evaluating, and also the camera settings are in the folder `apps`.

+**Experiments**
+ The `experiments` folder contains some code we used to generate plots and tables on the .npy and pickles generated from our experiments, as well as some code to conduct some very specific experiments.

 ### Data Augmentation